LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/OrderStatus.md

 #### LE Escalation Configuration

-To set up escalation to an agent in LiveEngage, change the following values:
+To set up escalation to an agent in Conversational Cloud, change the following values:

 <table>
  <thead>